 Rationale.
-A terminating character is necessary for cases where the next character after the Modified Base64 sequence is part of character set B. It can also enhance readability by delimiting encoded sequences.
+A terminating character is necessary for cases where the next character after the Modified Base64 sequence is part of character set B or is itself the terminating character.
+It can also enhance readability by delimiting encoded sequences.

 Also as a special case, the sequence "+-" may be used to encode the character "+".
 A "+" character followed immediately by any character other than members of set B or "-" is an ill-formed sequence.